netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

             value_types:
                 my_value_type:
                     name: 'My value type'
+                    manual_items: false

-    In this case, you only need to implement value converters and can safely ignore value loaders and Content Browser support.
+    In this case, you only need to implement a value converter for your value type and can safely ignore value loader and Content Browser support.

 Creating a PHP service for a query type
 ---------------------------------------